vierstralab/footprint-tools/README.md

 ### Step 4: Download or create a 6-mer cleavage bias model

 The sequence bias model is the basis of FTD.
 A model file contains 2 columns that contain a sequence k-mer and a relative preference value.
 While the bias model can be of any k-mer size, we typically use 6mers with the cleavage ocurring betwenn the 3rd and 4th base.
-You can make your own 6mer preference model with `examples/generate_bias_model.sh` or use the one provided in the `examples` folder.
+You can make your own 6mer preference model with `examples/generate_bias_model.sh` or use [one provided](data/vierstra_et_al.6mer-model.txt) in the `data` folder.

 	ACTTGC	0.22214673145056082
 	ACTTAC	0.21531706520159422